MAYHEM-Lab/woofplot/README.md

 cd woofplot
 cp env .env
 # Next: edit .env to replace XXX and YYY with your postgresql username and password, respectively.
-Also change the string in JWT_SECRET so that your own secrets are generated correctly and securely.
+# Also change the string in JWT_SECRET so that your own secrets are generated correctly and securely.
+# Also change the CSPOT_DIR to be the full path to your CSPOT utilities (build/bin files)

 # Create an admin user in a file called woofplot_seed.py with these contents (change YYY to a strong password of your choosing):
 users_list = [